 – My BRAAP Pack and Hoagie Hauler from R.E.Load were just what I needed to keep the most important tools in an easy-to-access place.
 My BRAAP Pack felt like Mary Poppins’ carpetbag with the number of things I was able to keep in it.

-– My Anna Ruby sunglasses from Nectar were perfect for biking, keeping the sun out of my eyes and staying on my face despite the sweat pouring down my face.
+– My Anna Ruby sunglasses from Nectar were perfect for bikepacking, keeping the sun out of my eyes and staying on my face despite the sweat pouring down my face.

 – Thank goodness Shannon brought along her massage ball roller because my shoulder blades were screaming by the end of every day.
 Aleeve also helped with that.